isomerpages/sciencecentre-emag/_stories/Space/The Science of Disco Balls.md

-1200 tiny mirrors, the device was advertised for its novel lighting effects, with <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">one magazine ad</a> cheekily comparing the myriad reflector's illuminations to the sparkling magnificence of the Milky Way.
-In the 1920s, this proto-disco ball was sold to entertainment venues like <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">dance halls, jazz clubs, and circuses</a> to throw brilliant, radiant light around the room in an era where special artificial lighting was not common.</p>
+1200 tiny mirrors, the device was advertised for its novel lighting effects, with <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">one magazine ad</a> cheekily comparing the myriad reflector's illuminations to the sparkling magnificence of the Milky Way.</p>
+<p>In the 1920s, this proto-disco ball was sold to entertainment venues like
+<a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">dance halls, jazz clubs, and circuses</a>to throw brilliant, radiant light
+around the room in an era where special artificial lighting was not common.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Patent for the myriad reflector in 1917." src="/images/earlydiscoball.png">
 </div>
 <p><em>Patent for the myriad reflector in 1917.
 Source: <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">Mental Floss</a></em>
 </p>
-<p>However, the disco ball famously reached its peak popularity in the 1970s
+<p>The disco ball famously reached its peak popularity in the 1970s with
-with disco fever and bands like the Bee Gees taking off across the USA and even in Singapore, where <a href="https://biblioasia.nlb.gov.sg/vol-15/issue-1/apr-jun-2019/disco-fever/" rel="noopener nofollow" target="_blank">local discotheques</a> installed their own disco balls.</p>
+disco fever and bands like the Bee Gees taking off across the USA and even in Singapore, where <a href="https://biblioasia.nlb.gov.sg/vol-15/issue-1/apr-jun-2019/disco-fever/" rel="noopener nofollow" target="_blank">local discotheques</a> installed their own disco balls.</p>
 <p>More recently, the disco ball experienced what<em> <a href="https://www.nytimes.com/2022/04/26/style/disco-ball-comeback.html" rel="noopener nofollow" target="_blank">The New York Times</a> </em>described
-as a "comeback" during the COVID-19 pandemic, with searches of the item surging on various online shopping platforms as consumers sought joy and nostalgic comfort during times of crisis.
-Apple even added the disco ball emoji in 2021 after years of being the top-requested emoji according to
-<a href="https://blog.emojipedia.org/top-emoji-requests-2018/" rel="noopener nofollow" target="_blank">Emojipedia</a>.</p>
+as a "comeback" during the COVID-19 pandemic, with searches of the item surging on various online shopping platforms as consumers sought nostalgic joy during times of crisis.
+Apple even added the disco ball emoji in 2021 after years of being the top-requested emoji according to <a href="https://blog.emojipedia.org/top-emoji-requests-2018/" rel="noopener nofollow" target="_blank">Emojipedia</a>.</p>
 <p>The resurgence of disco ball created new consumer demand.
 How are these
 ever-popular sparkly novelties manufactured?
 The video below documents how disco balls are made in a factory in Japan, showing how sheet metal